sasetz/fiit_template/lib.typ

   assert(locale.title-page.values.thesis.keys().contains(thesis),
     message: "The thesis type you provided is not supported.
 Please contact the authors or choose one of the supported types")

-  let fields = slovak.title-page.fields
+  let fields = locale.title-page.fields
-  let values = slovak.title-page.values
+  let values = locale.title-page.values

   // FIXME: the cover sheet needs to be in English as well